Women Group Travel

 Independent Travel… with Other Women

 Search for a travel partner with similar interests and inquire about her sleeping patterns (if you will be sharing a room), eating preferences (she might eat her big meal at breakfast while you love a big lunch), travel style (fast- or slow-paced), and budgeting parameters.
+You have the option of sleeping in a room alone with plenty of free/alone time.

 Keep in mind that if it is going to be just the two of you (as opposed to an entire group), you will want to be very selective about whom you travel with.
 You will be spending a lot of time together.
 Friendship (or lack thereof) can make or break a dream journey.